bbpedromartins/bedjs/README.md

 # bedjs.js

-bedjs.js is javascript library for building websites front-ends.
+bedjs.js is javascript library.
+Use it to build a website front-end.